haderceron/fhir-parser/README.md

 # SimpleFhirProxy

-The SimpleFhirProxy is a simple FHIR proxy that allows users to perform transformations in FHIR resources before to be created in a Cloud Healthcare API FHIR store.
-This doen`t pretend to be a fully fhir proxy implementation, it provides a simple example about a possible implementation using Cloud Run, Java and HAPI Fhir to achieve it.
-Future work and refinement could include PostProcessing for GET FHIR Resoruces, and other types of transformations (p.e Adapt to a different FHIR versions).
+The SimpleFhirProxy is a lightweight FHIR transformation proxy implemented on Cloud Run using Java and the HAPI FHIR library.
+It intercepts and modifies FHIR resources prior to their persistence in a Cloud Healthcare API FHIR store.
+This proxy serves as a foundational example; potential enhancements include:

+* Post-processing GET requests: Implement response transformations for retrieved FHIR resources.
+* Cross-version FHIR adaptation: Enable conversion between different FHIR versions to support broader interoperability.

 ## Prerequisites